khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 | Training error | 8%           | 8%               |
 | Dev Error      | 10%          | 10%              |

-- the left example illustrates  bias - since humans are doing much better than the algo, we focus on improving training error
+- the left example illustrates bias - since humans are doing much better than the algo, we focus on improving training error.
 - the right example shows that we are close to human error - so we focus on reducing the variance
-- if we are doing better than Bayes error we're overfitting
+- if we are doing better than Bayes error we're overfitting.
 - having an estimate of the bayes optimal error helps us to focus on whether to reduce bias or variance.
     - avoidable bias: training error - human level error
     - variance: dev error - training error